yochaigal/cairn/adventures/originals/fogheart-the-torso-of-the-giant-king.md

 ---
-title: Fogheart -the Torso of the Giant King
+title: Fogheart - the Torso of the Giant King
 parent: Originals
 layout: default
 grand_parent: Adventures